Contrast-Security-OSS/docs/content/user/account/Notifications.md

 tags: "user notifications manage account"
 -->

+## How It Works

-Notifications provide a mechanism for Contrast users to be alerted in specific cases, such as the discovery of a vulnerability or an application being attacked.
-Contrast offers several out-of-the-box notifications which we believe to be essential to you.
-You can tailor those notification settings as needed.
+Notifications provide a mechanism for Contrast users to be alerted to specific situations, such as the discovery of a vulnerability or an attack on an application.
+Contrast offers several out-of-the-box notifications with settings that you can tailor as needed.

-There are two primary channels available for notifications: E-mail and In-Application.
+There are two primary channels available for notifications: Email and In Contrast.

-* **E-mail notifications:** Available if mail has been set up by your organization administrator
-* **In-Application notifications:** Made available directly in the product and are visible by selecting the notification bell in the top menu bar.
+* **In Contrast:** Notifications are available directly in the Contrast application.
+(See your list of notifications by clicking the bell icon in the top menu bar.)
+* **Email:** Notifications are available if mail has been set up by your Organization Administrator.

+## Update Settings

-To change your notification settings, do the following:
+To change your notification settings, log in to Contrast, and go to the **User menu > Your Account > Notifications tab**.

-1. Log in to Contrast
-2. Select **Your Account** from the user menu in the upper right
-3. Select **Notifications** in the left navigation
-4. Change one or more values

-Below is a list of available subscription options:

-* New Vulnerability: All or by severity (Low, Medium, High, Critical, Note, Library)
-* Server Goes Offline
-* New Comment
-* New Asset Onboarded: All, Application or Server
+Click in the **Subscriptions** field to choose the application(s) for which you want to receive notifications; the default selection is "All Applications".

+Use the toggles in the **In Contrast** and **Email** rows to enable or disable the following subscriptions.

+* **Active Attack:** There is an active attack on an application with **Protect** enabled.
+* **New Vulnerability:** Contrast has detected a new vulnerability.
+Click in the field to receive notifications for specific severity levels or "Library"; the default selection is "All".
+* **Server Offline:** Contrast can't reach a server.
+* **New Comment:** A team member commented on a finding.
+* **New Asset:** A new asset to which you have [access](user-account.html#user-permissions) has been onboarded.
+Click in the field to set this notification for "Application" or "Server"; the default selection is "All".
-* Email Digest: Daily summary of Contrast activities
+* **Email Digest:** A daily summary of Contrast activities (Email row only).

-Organizations that are utilizing our Protect feature will also see:

-* New Attacks: All or by attack status (Probed, Exploited or Protected)

->**Note:** You can narrow or expand the notifications you receive by adjusting which applications your subscriptions apply to.
+> **Note:** Click on the link at the top of the configuration form to **Restore Defaults**.